 When you brine your chicken breasts, the best way to handle them is to gently place them inside your brining solution.
 Leave them in for a couple of hours so the water has a chance to get absorbed into the muscle cells of the chicken.
 My advice is to leave the chicken breasts overnight and take them out the next day when you make dinner.

 Please note to never reuse the same brining solution for another cut of meat.
-For example, if you want to make brined chicken wings.
-First, the brine won’t work as well, and second it will encourage bacterial growth!
+For example, if you want to make brined chicken wings or brined chicken thighs.
+First, the brine won't work as well, and second it will encourage bacterial growth!
 Always make a new brining solution.

 How to cut chicken breasts